-Like we said earlier, school drop-off and pick-up lines can be crazy!
+As we said earlier, school drop-off and pick-up lines can be crazy!
 Make sure you review all the requirements for your school’s line and stay focused.
-There is a lot going on, so make sure you are 100% distraction free and ready to pull up and unload.
-Review the game plan with your children too, so everyone can hop to it the minute it’s your turn!
+There is a lot going on, so make sure you are 100% distraction-free and ready to pull up and unload.
+Review the game plan with your children, too, so everyone can hop to it the minute it’s your turn!

 If your child’s school has a traditional parking lot drop-off system.
 Make sure you review parking lot safety tips!
 Between all the kids running around and the hurried commuters zooming out of the lot to get to work, parking lots can be really unsafe.
 It’s a good idea to train your children how to act when in any parking lot, but especially the busy morning school parking lot!

 When school starts, you may have the choice between dropping off your kids or sending them on the bus.
 Even though the idea of another driver transporting your kid to school might sound scary, buses are the safest vehicles on the road.
 In fact, your child is 70 times more likely to get to school safely on a bus.
 Wow!

 You can learn more details about school bus safety here.
 But the point is, do your research before you decide.
 If driving your child to school isn’t easy with your routine, don’t rule out the idea of the bus.
 It’s a convenient and safe option for every family!
 (Yes, even ones without seat belts!)

 Preparing for the school year will set everyone in your household up for success this season!

 Don’t let your household fall apart this school year.
 Take some time to prepare so everyone is ready for the new routine and expectations.
 The whole family will have less stress, and everyone can take advantage of the joy that comes with this new season!
 This time of the year means back to jam-packed activities, friends, and, for mom, maybe a little downtime!